evkx/evkx.github.io/content/technology/regen/calculations/_index.md

     <figcaption><h4>State of charge, the only way to see how much you have regenerated</h4></figcaption>
 </figure>

-## One pedal driving vs manual/automatic regen
+## One pedal driving vs. manual/automatic regen

-On electric Audis, you can use regenerative brakes in different ways
+Depending on the EV, you can use regenerative brakes in different ways

 - Manual, only using the brake pedal
-- Automatic, letting the car decide when to regenerate
-- Manual, using steering wheel paddles to regenerate
-- One pedal driving - automatic regenerate when lifting the foot off watt pedal
+- Automatic, letting the car decide when to regenerate -One pedal driving - automatic regenerate when lifting the foot off the watt pedal

 All methods use the same electric drivetrain components to do braking, so they have the same efficiency.

-But one-pedal-driving has a little reduced efficiency in scenarios where the driver wants to transition from using power to coasting.
+But one-pedal driving has a little reduced efficiency in scenarios where the driver wants to transition from using power to coasting.

-Since you would need to keep your foot on the pedal at a specific position to not use any energy or braking you will always spend more time coming to this position compared to lifting the foot directly off the pedal.
-In addition, it takes some training to keep the foot in perfect position.
+Since you need to keep your foot on the pedal at a specific position and not use any energy or braking, you will always spend more time coming to this position than lifting the foot directly off the pedal.
+In addition, it takes some training to keep the foot in the perfect place.

-That's why Audi recommends using automatic regen with coasting to save energy.
+That's why manufacators like Audi, Mercedes, Porsche recommends using automatic regen with coasting to save energy.

 The difference is small, probably less than 10% of the difference between coasting and regenerative braking in the scenarios where coasting is possible.

-For scenarios like scenario 1, there is no difference since you will do regenerative braking to keep the car on the road.
+There is no difference for scenarios like scenario 1 since you will do regenerative braking to keep the car on the road.

-Since the difference is so small, you should choose based on your personal preference.
+Since the difference is so small, you should choose based on your preference.